chingu-voyage6/toucans-team-03/README.md

 ### ToDo list
 - [x] Team lead (Chelimo or Mawle)
-- [x] WorkFlow tools front-end html5, css3 and javascript.
+- [x] Technologies: Front-end: html5, css3 and javascript.
 Later PHP and MySQL RDMS will be used for back-end

 #### Goals in order of importance
 1. No goals yet